joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 The best part is, because Async Validations are implemented in terms of AsyncData and a separate Requests Module, I don't even have to track that state here.
 Hah hah, I love derived data.

+As a general note: I ultimately decided to define a reader function for each property, on the basis that it can handle default-value return better like that.
+Also it's a lot easier than preemptively combining them all into some sorta class thingermadoo.

 ### Error: Type 'TFieldKey' cannot be used to index type...